urbanityllc/axthe/docs/guide.md

 ## Guide

+Pre-requsite knowledge ahed of AXthe is reading this book: HTML and CSS: Design and Build Websites by Jon Duckett

 Download a starter app:
 - <a href="starter.zip">starter.zip</a>
 Unzip.
 Rename the folder starter to the name of your webapp.

 You can start via x.sh in the unzip folder: